sightworks/slate/source/includes/_filter.md

-# Filter Expressions
+# Expressions

-Any collection supports being filtered: returning a subset of the results based on some input parameters.
+Expressions are used in multiple places, the primary being filtering a [Collection](#collections-collection) object and [making multiple requests at the same time](#post-multiple-request-endpoint) when those requests are dependent on one another.

-Our filtering language is based on a heavily restricted JavaScript syntax.
+Our expression syntax is a heavily restricted JavaScript syntax.

 ## Syntax